 In apprenticeship learning the policy loss function corresponds to the difference between the vector of optimal values for each state and these values under optimal policy.

 Both reward learning and apprenticeship learning require computing the mean of the posterior distribution.
 To simplify the computation, the authors generate samples from these distributions and then return the sample mean as an estimate of the true mean of the distribution.
-The authors use the algorithm PolicyWalk as a sampling procedure.
+They use the following algorithm – PolicyWalk – as a sampling procedure.

 - Bayesian Inverse Reinforcement Learning